sotiraslab/earnest_nmf_ad_staging/notes/image_searches.md

 ## ADNI

 Image searches for ADNI are run on LONI.
+Images are downloaded with frame alignment (coregistration) and averaging applied.

 ### Amyloid

 Make sure "Pre-processed" and "PET" are ticked.
 In the Image Description area, run 2 searches.
 After each search, select all images and add to the same image collection:

-- `AV45 Coreg, Avg, Standardized Image and Voxel Size`
+- `AV45 Co-registered, Averaged`
-- `FBB Coreg, Avg, Standardized Image and Voxel Size`
+- `FBB Co-registered, Averaged`

 ### Tau

 Make sure "Pre-processed" and "PET" are ticked.
 In the Image Description area, run 3 searches.
 After each search, select all images and add to the same image collection:

-- `AV1451 Coreg, Avg, Standardized Image and Voxel Size`
+- `AV1451 Co-registered, Averaged`
-- `PI2620 Coreg, Avg, Standardized Image and Voxel Size`
+- `PI2620 Co-registered, Averaged`
-- `MK6240 Coreg, Avg, Standardized Image and Voxel Size`
+- `MK6240 Co-registered, Averaged`

 ## SCAN